 Teaching development courses

-Many of the faculties offer short courses on university teaching for sessional staff - more details.
+Many Faculties offer short courses on university teaching for sessional staff, click here for more details.

 The ITL also offers an online program to support casual academics in teaching roles.
 Called 'An Introduction to Teaching at Sydney', the program takes about three hours to complete, and is intended to complement Faculty-based development activities.
 A certificate of completion is available from the ITL on request.